-Farmers and farmworkers are at a greater risk for exposure to wildfire ash and chemical residue due to their work outdoors and long shifts, both during an active fire and as well as during cleanup and recovery.
+Farmers and farmworkers are at a greater risk for exposure to wildfire smoke, ash, and chemical residue due to their work outdoors and long shifts, both during an active fire as well as during cleanup and recovery.
 Due to the nature of agricultural work, it is difficult for farmers and farmworkers to stop working due to wildfires.
 Lost workdays and the potential destruction of crops can have an economic effect on both farmers and workers.

 Regardless of their proximity to wildfires, agricultural workers can struggle with stress and other mental health issues related to the effects of wildfires.
 Income, access to healthcare, and immigration concerns increase the vulnerability of the farmworker population.